ericrasmussen/pyramid_redis_sessions/pyramid_redis_sessions/docs/advanced.rst

 `registry` for later use.
 However, you may find yourself wanting extra control over how the client is created.

-Here are some reason you might want to build your own client:
+Here are some reasons you might want to build your own client callable:

-* you want to use StrictRedis instead of Redis from redis-py or maybe your own variation of a redis-py Redis class.
+* you want to use your own wrapper or redis-py's Redis instead of StrictRedis

-* you need to maintain a pool of clients or periodically recreate   clients based on something in the request as the default assumes it can keep reusing the same client for the life of the running app
+* you want to choose from multiple Redis instances or modify connection settings based on the current request

 To this or other ends, you can specify a dotted python path to a custom Redis client callable ::

-    redis.sessions.client_callable = app.module.my_connection_thingy
+    redis.sessions.client_callable = app.module.my_connection_getter

 If you instantiate the session factory with includeme, Pyramid's `config` machinery will follow the dotted path and attempt to return the callable.